alexlungu28/software-project/docs/agendas/agenda_client_week_7.md

 # Questions for the Client

 - How can we link pcov (https://github.com/krakjoe/pcov) to the pipeline on gitlab?
+    -Sander said that he will try to add it to his pipeline but another pcov not this one.
 - Currently, for the user exports, all users in the database are exported.
 Should we make them for specific course editions or are they not needed at all?
+    -Make them specific for course editions.
 - When a lecturer imports a TA in a course edition, he won't see that course edition when he logs in until the lecturer assigns him to a group.
 Is that fine, or should he be able to see the course edition while not belonging to any group?
+    -He should see the course and course edition and he is not assigned to groups he will be shown something like contact the lecturers, you are not assigned to any groups.

 # Question round
-*If there are any spontaneous questions.*
+-should add notification settings, like disabling email notifications etc.
+-gitinspector - project as a test repo, run the tool see what output we get.
+-most platform make a list of courses instead of buttons.

 # Closing

-Next meeting will be held on ... at ....
+Next meeting will be held on 08/06/2021 at 13:00